 - AJB members must have a flexible late afternoon and early evening schedule to hear cases.
 CJB members must be available every Thursday from 3:00 p.m. through the early evening.

-- Must be available to attend mandatory all-day Judicial Board training on the Wednesday and Thursday before classes begin in September.
+- All board members must be available to attend mandatory all-day Judicial Board training on the Wednesday and Thursday before classes begin in September.

 - MiddView leaders are eligible to apply, as your training schedule will not conflict with MiddView obligations.

-- Must be able to remain on campus to hear cases through the Friday before Commencement in May.
+- Board members must be able to remain on campus to hear cases through the Friday before Commencement in May.

 - Students who will serve on Community Council in the same year are not eligible to apply.